davidkimai/fundamental-attribution/README.md

 # Fundamental Attribution

-> *Trying to extract and centralize recursion
-is like watching gravity act on a drifting leaf—
+> *Trying to extract and centralize recursion, the pattern and structure of free thought and self expression, is like watching gravity act on a drifting leaf—
 and believing you have charted the wind.*

 > *Recursion does not yield to capture.